Badjaling Nature Reserve

+The reserve, established in 1953, has a size of 241 hectare.
+Apart from Badjaling Nature Reserve, two smaller nature reserves exist nearby, the Badjaling North Nature Reserve (58 hectare, established 1906) and Badjaling West Nature Reserve (56 hectare, established 1966).

 Vegetation consists of shrubland (54%), woodland (32%), a complex of halophytes occurring in a saline watercourse (11%), and a small amount of heath (3%).
 The woodland is mostly composed of low, shrublike trees of Banksia and Xylomelum.
 A 1980 survey recorded 111 plant species in the reserve, but this did not include the endangered Banksia cuneata (Quairading Banksia), which was discovered there in 1971 but not published until 1981.

 The mammal fauna of the reserve is impoverished.
 The only native species recorded there are the common dunnart and Gould's wattled bat.
 The introduced house mouse, black rat, European rabbit and fox have also been recorded.
 64 bird species have been recorded, comprising 37 passerines and 27 non-passerines.
 5 frogs species are known, and 17 reptiles.